-Since Kali Linux is not available as an app in the Microsoft App Store, the installation is not as easy as with an Ubuntu distribution.
+Since Kali Linux is not available as an app in the Microsoft App Store, the installation as subsystem requires to run a few commands.

 1. First, the subsystem feature must be activated via PowerShell (if not already activated).